pixel-waffles/My-Website/README.md

 ## Important Notice
 This project is intended solely for hiring and portfolio review purposes.

-**All code and content are the intellectual property of  and may not be used, copied, or distributed without permission.**
+**All code and content are the intellectual property of Jendayi, iNverTed, ThatHorribleAuthor, and variants of the name, pixel-waffles, and other affiliated online aliases, and may not be used, copied, or distributed without permission.**